stevenandz-glitch/calculator_app/README.md

 ## Back-End

 ### 1. Javascript
 The backend design is simple for this equally simple project; a button is pressed and the screen is updated.
 Similar to a regular calculator, my web calculator will follow a pattern of listening when a button is pressed, and updates the value of the screen until the user presses the `=` button.
-With every web project using Javascript, I begin by instantiating by document selectors.
+With every web project using Javascript, I begin by instantiating my document selectors.
 ```js
 let input = document.querySelector("input");
 const boxes = document.querySelectorAll(".box");